 One thing to keep in mind when determining treatment is the type of pest being dealt with.
 Take roaches and rodents (both pests) for example, treatment for roaches may occur every week, while rodents would be monthly.
 Something else to remember is that the treatment plan, infestation size, and type of pest.
 This all determines how often treatment should be done for the desired results.
 The frequency of the check-ups depends on location, weather conditions, building size, time of year, and type of pest.
 Pests such as spiders, moths, roaches, pillbugs, and silverfish are able to last a few months.
 Because of this treatment should occur quarterly.
 On the other hand, curing a serious ant infestation will require three to six-monthly visits.
 Bed bugs are even different from those requiring specialized treatment until the source is properly found.

 Battling “hitchhiking pests” is difficult because they “ride” into your home on people, pets, or containers.
-This actually allows the to bypass treatment designed to keep them out.
-Nonetheless, combatting cockroaches is a different, long term task.
+This actually allows them to bypass treatment designed to keep them out.
+Nonetheless, combatting cockroaches is a different, long-term task.
 To combat them, the first treatment has to be followed by several visits to reapply insecticides.
 This way you can be sure the pests and eggs are exterminated.
 That being said, these infestations still depend on location, weather, infestation severity, and a lot more.

 A New Home Doesn’t Mean No Pests